microsoft/fluentui/packages/react-components/react-breadcrumb-preview/docs/Spec.md

 ## Variants

-### BreadcrumbItem variants
+### Breadcrumb item variants

-- Non-clickable element which is BreadcrumbItem component.
-- Button - BreadcrumbButton component.
 - Link - BreadcrumbButton component with `as="a"` and `href` attributes.
 - Dropdown menu - can be added by a partner using JSX composition.

 ### Icon

 Breadcrumb items can have icons.
-If you need an icon for an interactive item, use it inside BreadcrumButton.
-For non-interactive items use the icon inside BreadcrumbItem.

 ### Size